April 26, 2022

 Open Source Automation

-JMeter is a very popular tool among non-developers testers.
-This is mainly because no programming knowledge is needed and it supports a large number of protocols and plugins, which increases its versatility.
-However, JMeter also has its limitations, and not being CI/CD friendly is one of them.
+However, JMeter also has its limitations, and not being CI/CD or Git friendly is one of them.
 As seen here, running JMeter programmatically might be too verbose and hard to review as it's not friendly with any VCS format.
 In addition, creating test plans in JMeter GUI can be too slow for continuous development teams.
+The output is a large XML, which is hard to review, and integration with CI/CD requires plugins.
+Plus, JMeter lacks a built-in solution for assertion over all statistics, managing jmx files can be complicated and there is no modularization.
 This is where JMeter DSL, or "jmeter-java-dsl" comes in.

 What is JMeter DSL?